 - The Department of Residential Life will contact you to set up a meeting to complete an Assistance Animal Agreement prior to bringing the animal to campus.
 Residential Life may also request veterinary verification of routine care of the animal, including vaccines, if applicable.

-- An approved assistance animal is permitted within the individual’s privately assigned residence hall room and/or apartment.
+- Keep approved assistance animal within assigned residence hall room and/or apartment.
 An assistance animal outside of the residence hall room and/or apartment must be in an animal carrier or controlled by a leash or harness.
 Assistance animals are not allowed in any other controlled spaces (e.g., other individual rooms and/or apartments) without advance permission.
 Assistance animals are permitted to be in outdoor public areas to the same extent as pets.

-- All owners are responsible for controlling their animals, for cleaning up any waste created by the animal and for any damage caused by the animal to individuals or property while on University property.
+- Control your animal.
+All owners are responsible for controlling their animals, for cleaning up any waste created by the animal and for any damage caused by the animal to individuals or property while on University property.